 Well-informed, well-governed and well-adopted technology implementations keep users efficient, effective and happy.
 Leading organizations are working to fully operationalize services-based integration architectures and define scalable data and taxonomy models to reign in the ‘wild west' of martech.

 Best-in-class creative production, asset management and content delivery platforms are designed for scale and performance.
 This technology is now the foundation of successful marketing and business operations.

 ICP has been a key operational partner for Unilever since 2013.
 Custodians of the single source of truth for all assets, ICP ensures the re-use and repurposing of content.
 This drives better brand consistency and communication quality at lower cost, across all brands, channels and geographies.
 Assignments include integration between DAM and eCommerce content, and coordination of strategy and implementation of Unilever’s DAM 2021 upgrade.

 Since 2017, ICP's consulting and managed service teams have expanded their partnership with Coca-Cola to enable marketing technologies and their inter-connected processes.
 ICP teams manage the DAM program globally on a 24/5 basis, in addition providing strategic consulting assignments to develop the vision and its fit within the wider ecosystem.

-ICP consultants developed content governance pillars and a marketing content governance playbook to enable optimization of the content production supply chain for GSK Consumer Health.
+ICP consultants developed content governance pillars and a marketing content governance playbook to enable optimization of the content production supply chain for Haleon.
 ICP has standardized content governance, defined best practice with clear roles and responsibilities, with a roadmap to execute next steps.